MDivyaPrakash/MultiModalSelfSuperVision/README.md

 ```

-- For code the used in Pre-training , please refer to the Python Notebook in the below folder:
+- For code the used in Finetuning, please refer to the Python Notebook in the below folder:
 ```bash
 └── Finetuning
 ```